vg

 void add_child_to_chain (forest_growing_state_t &forest_state, const size_t &depth, const size_t &seed_index, bool child_is_reversed, bool chain_is_reversed)

-void open_snarl (forest_growing_state_t &forest_state, const size_t &depth)
+void open_snarl (forest_growing_state_t &forest_state, const size_t &depth, bool is_cyclic_snarl)

 Member Typedef Documentation